80036nd/RestoreM8-2.0/README.md

 Make sure the SEP and Baseband are compatable.

+# iOS 14 Downgrades supported versions include:

+Compatible with 14.0-14.5b2 on A10 and below.
+Compatible with 14.3-14.5b2 on A11 and above.

 # Diffrences in RestoreM8-2.0 compared to RestoreM8-14

 RestoreM8-2.0 does not need to use captinc's futurerestore_compile.sh script, and removes the compiling feature entirely.